MicrosoftDocs/power-automate-docs/flow-docs/create-flow-solution.md

 1. Use the available connectors and triggers to build your flow.

-   In this example, we'll build a simple flow that sends a notification when an email arrives into my inbox.
+   In this example, we'll build a simple flow that sends a notification when an email arrives in your inbox.
 1. Search for and then select **Office 365 Outlook**.
 1. Select the **When a new email arrives** trigger.
 1. Select **+ New step**.